 Spend 1 minute telling us more about yourself.
 Where did you go to school?
 Why did you decide to teach?
 What do you like to do when you’re not teaching?
 Do you have a family – any kids or pets?

-Check over everything that you will be showing or handing out to the parents.
+Check everything that you will be showing or handing out to the parents.
 7 out of 9 of the presentations that we saw had mistakes.
 As a parent, it doesn’t give you a lot of confidence when the teacher makes mistakes that your kids shouldn’t be making.

 Put all that information in a handout, and go over it fairly quickly.
 Spend more time telling us what a typical day or week in class might be like.

 Share the passion that you have for whatever it is you’re teaching.
 Tell us what you’re most excited to teach this year and how you’re going to get our kids excited, too.
-(Again, this is another moment to shine and differentiate yourself from all the other teachers.)
+(Again, this is another moment to shine and differentiate yourself from the other teachers.)

 Instead of hanging up decorations in your classroom . . .